CrawlerCode/redmine-time-tracking/README.md

 | Check permissions for admin users who are not members of a project                | `< 4.0.0`                   |
 | Display project-available time entry activities when _adding spent time entries_  | `< 3.4.0`                   |
 | Remote Redmine search                                                             | `< 3.3.0`                   |

-_Tested with Google Chrome Version 130 and Firefox 132_

 # Supported languages